 Preparing for Your Move

 Furniture is big and bulky, and sometimes it just doesn’t make sense to move it.
-Chances are good that your new residence will have a different layout, size and style.
-That means that some of the furniture you currently use will inevitably have to go through one form or another.
+Chances are good that your new residence will have a different layout, size, and general vibe.
+That means that some of your current furniture will inevitably have to go through one form or another.

 Remembering Those Stored and Forgotten Belongings

-Plus, many people have old furniture hiding in their basements or attics.
+Plus, many people have old furniture like broken treadmills hiding in their basements or attics.
 Moving means finding a practical way to get rid of these items.
-From furniture that is falling apart to out-of-style furniture to downsizing, the simple fact is that it doesn’t always make sense to take your furniture with you.
+From furniture that is falling apart to out-of-style furniture to downsizing, it doesn’t make sense to take all of your furniture.